noahsamoa/wp-nginx-bash-setup/README.md

-# WordPress Nginx Setup Script
+# Wordpress Nginx Bash Setup Script

 This Bash script automates the setup of a WordPress site on an Nginx server.
 Follow the steps below for a seamless installation: